Digital plus Humanities

 Funding and support for the project from the IIIF Consortium, FromThePage, and Stanford Libraries.

-Digital Images for the Humanities
+Digital Images for the Humanities...
+Plus, the Cultural Heritage World

 Digital editions make textual and visual contents available to users.
 Here is a sample selection of my work in those contexts.